janklocke/Urine-single-cell-sequencing-AKI/README.md

 Urine_AKI_post_QC_cellnames.rds	= list of cells comprising the whole data Seurat object ("SO_all_urine_cells.rds"/"URINE") post quality control

 ----
-The raw data will be uploaded to the NCBI GEO repository and linked here upon peer-reviewed publication.
+The raw data is uploaded to the NCBI GEO repository GSE199321.
+Seurat objects used for the analysis and generation of figures can be found here:
+Seurat object containing all urine cells post QC: https://figshare.com/articles/dataset/KI_2022_Klocke_et_al_SO_all_urine_cells_rds/22567201
+Seurat object containing only kidney parenchymal cells post QC: https://figshare.com/articles/dataset/KI_2022_Klocke_et_al_SO_kidney_urine_cells_rds/22567195